-By 2020, organic matter disposal will be banned.
+By 2020, the elimination of organic matter from landfills will be prohibited.
 Is your municipality ready?
 More and more municipalities in Quebec have started composting in order to comply with the objectives of the Québec Policy on Residual Materials.
 We can help your municipality make the leap to a greener future.

 Composting: a definition